SEN & Disability

 How are parents involved in the school and how can I be involved?

 On the Governing Body, parent governors act as a link between the school and all parents.
 We seek parents’ views through questionnaires, Governors focus stands at parents’ evening, as well as informally through regular dialogue between home and school.
-Parents are kept informed about teaching and other events through Dojo, the website, regular newsletters, text messages, informal discussions with class teachers/ support staff, open evenings and open days.
+Parents are kept informed about teaching and other events through Dojo, the website, regular newsletters, text messages, informal discussions with class teachers/ support staff and open evenings.

-Parents have in usual times been invited into the school for information sessions, weekly sharing assemblies, other celebration assemblies, community events (eg Family Games Night and Mothers’ Day Lunch) and various performances and concerts throughout the year.
+Parents are invited into the school for information sessions, weekly sharing assemblies, other celebration assemblies, community events (eg Family Games Night and Mothers’ Day Lunch) and various performances and concerts throughout the year.
 Homework allows parents to be actively involved in their child’s learning – parents say they enjoy being involved in this way.
 Some parents have been involved in more specialist work with their children with support from the SaLT or SENCO.
 Foundation parents are supported to take part in activities at home and provide evidence which will then contribute to their child’s profile

 Parents are vital partners in the child’s journey through school and are encouraged to engage in supporting learning in many different ways, for example reading and talking with their child daily, observing and sharing their child’s learning, home learning tasks, informal support and discussion with staff.
-We encourage parents to share any observations or concerns they have about their child’s learning and development informally with staff.
+We encourage parents to share any observations or concerns they have about their child’s learning and development informally with staff- this should be with your child’s teachers in the first instance as they know your child best.

 What do I do if I think my child may have special educational needs?